sr4dev/Unity-SpriteAssist/README.md

 Unity Document: [AssetImporter.userData](https://docs.unity3d.com/ScriptReference/AssetImporter-userData.html)

 ### Known Issues
+- Does not support SpriteAtlas.
 - Does not support PSD file.
-- Import time may be significantly longer or may not complete in Unity 6.

 For other issues, please refer to the link. https://github.com/sr4dev/Unity-SpriteAssist/issues